 College.
 It's a word that makes many tremble before it or reminisce about a time lost to eternity; but what does a 4-year college experience really offer us?

 As a recent graduate from Indiana University in Bloomington, I often wonder about this… I finally broke it down into what I call “the five pillars for college success”.

 Pillar 2: Extracurriculars.
-Unless it’s greek life, this is often one of the most undervalued and under utilized aspects of the college experience.
-College isn’t just about acquiring great grades in class., but also building life long relationships, being apart of a community, and learning to create balance in our lives as young adults.
+Unless it's greek life, this is often one of the most undervalued and under utilized aspects of the college experience.
+College isn't just about acquiring great grades in class.
+It's about building life long relationships, being apart of a community, and learning to create balance in our lives as young adults.
 Extracurriculars are also a great way to stack your pre-graduate resume by getting involved with campus groups as a student leader.
 While at IU, I balanced both academics and extracurriculars to a good degree and was recognized for my personal contributions to the overall campus environment during my four years on-campus.
-As a result I’ve been able to get clearer about my career goals and bolster my networking skills while entering the workforce.
+As a result I've been able to get clearer about my career goals and bolster my networking skills while entering the workforce.

 Pillar 3: Professional Development.
 Major, internship, and job… these three words are constantly thrown at college students.
 What isn't talked about enough while in school?
 How important building your personal network is while in school and the role that will play in your professional development post-graduation.
 Networking is essential for making connections with those that could help attain that first dream internship or post-graduate job.
 I landed my first internship as a graduate of Indiana University through my personal network as a college student on-campus, so go forth and make some connections!